David-Araripe/UniProtMapper/README.md

 </summary>
 <details>

-Supported databases and their respective type found in the attribute `self.supported_dbs_with_types`.
+Supported databases and their respective type are stored under the attribute `self.supported_dbs_with_types`.
 These are also found as a list under `self._supported_fields`.
 ``` Python
 from UniProtIDMapper import UniProtIDMapper